raycast/extensions/extensions/monorepo-manager/README.md

 Each folder is considered a project or workspace if it has a `package.json` file at the root.
 Otherwise, it is considered a normal folder.

 - Only a workspace has a special action `Show List of Packages`.
 A normal folder does not have this action.
-- Only a package has this special action `See Package Details` that allows to see details of selected pacakge.
+- Only a package has this special action `See Package Details` that allows seeing details of the selected package.

 ### Package List view

-When you select a workspace, it shows list of packages of selected workspace.
+When you select a workspace, it shows a list of packages of the selected workspace.

 ---

 ## All actions

-A worksapce, normal folder and package have these common actions:
+A w, normal folder, and package have these common actions:

 ### Actions related to editors

-- `Open in Visual Studio Code`: open selected workspace/folder/package in Visual Studio Code Text editor.
+- `Open in Visual Studio Code`: open the selected workspace/folder/package in Visual Studio Code Text editor.
-- `Open in Sublime Text`: open selected workspace/folder/package in Sublime Text editor.
+- `Open in Sublime Text`: open the selected workspace/folder/package in Sublime Text editor.

 ### Common actions

 - `Open in Finder`: : open selected workspace/folder/package in Finder.
-- `Copy Path`: copy path of selected workspace/folder/package.
+- `Copy Path`: copy path of the selected workspace/folder/package.
-- `Open in Terminal`: open selected workspace/folder/package in Terminal app.
+- `Open in Terminal`: open the selected workspace/folder/package in Terminal app.
 - `Open With...`: open selected workspace/folder/package in any applications.
-- `Open Remote URL`: open remote git URL of selected workspace/folder/package in browser.
+- `Open Remote URL`: open remote git URL of the selected workspace/folder/package in a browser.

 ### Actions if a package has a team information

-- `Open Jira Project Link`: open a Jira project of the selected package if it is avaiable.
+- `Open Jira Project Link`: open a Jira project of the selected package if available.
-- `Open Slack Channel`: open a Slack Channel of a team owning the selected package if it is avaiable.
+- `Open Slack Channel`: open a Slack Channel of a team owning the selected package if available.

 ### Uncommon actions

-- `Submit Feedback`: open a Github link which users can submit feedback / questions / issues.
+- `Submit Feedback`: open a Github link where users can submit feedback/questions/issues.
 - `Clear Cache`: clear cached to load the latest updates.
-- `Trash`: remove folder of workspace/folder/package.
+- `Trash`: remove the folder of workspace/folder/package.

 ### Package Detail view

 When you select a package and then choose `See package detail` action.
-The next view will show details of selected package.
-In addition, it also show content of `README.md` file of selected package if it is available.
+The next view will show details of the selected package.
+In addition, it also shows the content of `README.md` file of the selected package if available.

-If you follow next section to setup `teams.json` file, the Package Detail view can show team information who owns the selected package.
+If you follow the next section to setup `teams.json` file, the Package Detail view can show team information about who owns the selected package.

 ## Extension preferences